sogou/workflow/docs/en/about-dns.md

 ~~~bash
 nameserver dnss://8.8.8.8/
 ~~~
 We use the **dnss://** scheme to represent an SSL dns server address.
-With the configure abort, all DNS resolving will use SSL connection to global dns server 8.8.8.8.
+With the config abort, all DNS resolving will use SSL connection to global dns server 8.8.8.8.
 The global DNS supports SSL perfectly, and you can try this feature right now!
 But to avoid changing the system **resolv.conf** file (/etc/resolv.conf), you may need to setup a private **resolv.conf** path:
 ~~~cpp
 #include <workflow/WFGlobal.h>
 #include <workflow/WFTaskFactory.h>